5 Anthropology and the European Enlightenments

 The improvement of physics opened the door to a general confidence, which raised new questions: What if the scientific method could be applied more generally?
 What if the methods of science could drive improvement in all things?
 Not just better telescopes and predictions of planetary movements, but better looms?
 More productive farming techniques?
 Even better governments?
 Perhaps even better religions?
 The latter was more important than might seem.
 Immanuel Kant – who we will soon meet, offered a philosophy of : “religion within the limits of reason alone” (Kant, 1792), and during the French Revolution, a new State religion was proclaimed: Robespierre’s Cult of the Supreme Being.

 Those questions gave rise to our fourth proposition: the scientific method could be extended to the description, explanation, and improvement of social life.
 The natural sciences could give rise to social sciences.
 Out of this conviction, the modern social and behavioral sciences emerged (Olson, 1993).
-Alongside anthropology, sociology, psychology, and eventually economics and political science, all these fields are children of the eighteenth century Enlightenment, taking their places as university departments late in the nineteenth century.
+Alongside anthropology, sociology, psychology, and eventually economics and political science, all these fields are children of the eighteenth century Enlightenment, taking their places as university departments late in the 19th century.

 We often imagine monarchs as the opponents of the Enlightenment, which generally favored democracy – a perception shaped by the French Revolution, which culminated in the beheading of the King, Queen, and many of the nobility.
 But in Prussia and Russia and elsewhere in Europe, enlightened monarchs supported new academies and ministries, and governments began to collect and tabulate statistical data that went beyond the traditional census of population (Scott, 1990).
-Across the eighteenth and into the nineteenth century the momentum of the Enlightenment grew, moving forward with each advance of scientific knowledge and each innovation that carried economic impact.
+Across the eighteenth and into the 19th century the momentum of the Enlightenment grew, moving forward with each advance of scientific knowledge and each innovation that carried economic impact.
 With each tangible improvement, confidence in scientific progress increased.
 Better knowledge of the right kind – scientific knowledge – can produce tangible, actual miracles.
 Science can make humans the master of our fates.

 Six Enlightened Themes